dcunited001/dcunited001.github.io/_drafts/speed-of-thought-3-metrics-equilibium-and-zero-in-sociophysical-games.md

 excerpt: ""
 ---

+- over the course of thousands of years, elites (needed to understand) social physics and statistics to rule/manage people. modern man presumes mathematic insights from chemistry, thermodynamics and (...?) certainly must have eluded our ancestors.
+  - over the past two centuries, technology has tucked away the former complexities of:
+    - agrarian life
+    - (life w/o communication)

+  - so we don't understand the problems our minds addressed in those eras, without any efficient communication methods.
+    - before the renaissance, Western technology had not hit a critical mass required to facilitate rapid technological advancement
+    - prior to industrialization, the means of production were bounded by the economies of scale associated to labor in particular.
+      - anything and everything produced required many manhours
+    - almost any skill/occupation/activity involved inefficient
+      communication/logistic processes, where usage/anticipation of
+      time was as (paramount) as redundancy and mitigation of unknowns/externalities.
+      - these people couldn't buy butter at the grocery store

+- semioteleologically, math more natural/useful
+  -
-- emphasize that the only way to predict social behavior in todays world is by proactively driving patterns of behavior
+- {where? intro?} emphasize that the only way to predict social behavior in todays world is by proactively driving patterns of behavior
   - so, everything is hopelessly incomputable and can't be modeled. in spite of that, proactive tactics can make social networks more predictable.